HamzaArnaout/Snake-Game-ReactTS/README.md

 Start the Development Server:
 ```
-npm start
+npm run dev
 ```

 Play the Game:
-Open your browser and navigate to http://localhost:3000 to start playing the Snake game.
+Open your browser and navigate to http://localhost:5174 to start playing the Snake game.

 ## Usage
 - Play/Pause Button: Toggles the game state between running and paused.